SECRET-GUEST/tiny-scripts/Bash/crypto mining/README.md

 The following 'bis' steps are specifically for those who wish to participate in a mining pool.
 If you follow the main tutorial without these additional steps, you'll be solo mining.
 Solo mining on a Raspberry Pi or else is not efficient due to the advanced hardware already deployed by professional miners, making it extremely challenging to mine a block on your own.
 Joining a mining pool can increase your chances of earning rewards, as you'll be combining computational power with other participants.

+Power Consumption when Mining Bitcoin on Raspberry Pi:
+   - Idle: ~2.7 W to 3 W
+   - While Mining: ~5 W to 7.6 W

+Note on Raspberry Pi Lifespan:
+   - Mining without cooling can reduce the lifespan of the Raspberry Pi by up to 2 years.
+   - Mining with adequate cooling can reduce its lifespan by 1 month to 1 year.

 ### 2. Installing Dependencies
    ```bash
    sudo apt-get update